OVERVIEW:

 TUNNEL cluster:

-Configuration -> Site-to-Site VPN -> Advanced -> Tunnel teams
+Navigate to Configuration -> Site-to-Site VPN -> Advanced -> Tunnel teams

 Click Add